AndyMtz04/HangMan/README.md

 ﻿# HangMan
-A simple game of hangman.
+A console hangman game

 # About HangMan
 HangMan was created to learn the C# language.

 # Setup

-Enter the wordlist.txt full file path into Program.cs to start the game.
+To start the game, enter the wordlist.txt full file path into Program.cs and then compile.

 # ToDo
-* Fix issue with no user input.
+* Improve user input